networking

 Mellanox Driver Ignoring Vlans

-Recently I spend more hours than I want to talk about fixing a server that had a Mellanox ConnectX6-lx card, where I could not get Openshift to get traffic to VMs.
-I was creating bridges just like I normally do, and traffic was working to the main interface.
-After a lot of trial and error I wanted to make a quick post in case anyone runs into this.
+Recently I have spent more hours than I want to talk about fixing a server that had a Mellanox ConnectX6-lx card, where I could not get Openshift to get traffic to VMs.
+I would create Linux bridges just like I normally do, and traffic was working to the main interface, except all the traffic was being sent to the primary Linux interface, and not the sub interfaces on specific VLANs that I needed it to.
+Other systems, with other network cards were not having this issue.
+After some trial and error, finding specific kernel messages, and solving it, I wanted to make a quick post in case anyone runs into this.

-All of this assumes a trunk port to an interface on Linux (or a bonded interface).
-If you have an interface in Linux on the native vlan, and that is a standard interface (example eno1).
-Then you add a sub interface for tagged traffic, eno1.10, the Mellanox mlx5 driver will – in hardware -ignore your vlan tag and just send traffic to the main interface.
+All of this analyst and guide will assume a trunk port to an interface on Linux (or a bonded interface).
+If you have an interface in Linux on the native VLAN, and that is a standard interface (example eno1).
+Then you add a sub interface for tagged traffic, eno1.10, the Mellanox mlx5 driver will – in hardware – ignore your VLAN tag and just send traffic to the main interface.

 mlx5_core 0000:0b:00.1: mlx5e_fs_set_rx_mode_work:843:(pid 156): S-tagged traffic will be dropped while C-tag vlan stripping is enabled